yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-04-nuclear-reactions-and-binding-energy.md

 description: >-
   Learn about the expression of nuclear reactions, the definition of Q-value, and the concepts of mass defect and binding energy.
 categories: [Engineering Physics, Nuclear Engineering]
-tags: [Nuclear Physics, Nuclear Reaction]
+tags: [Nuclear Physics, Nuclear Reaction, Nuclear Radiation]
 math: true
 ---